marcpaterno/devel-notes/developing-on-wc.md

 Failure to supply the `--mpi=pmi2` flag would result in 20 MPI programs of 1 rank each, rather than 1 MPI program of 20 ranks.

+## My suggested working setup: CPU nodes

+The supply of v100 GPUs on WC is very limited, so when only CPU nodes are needed it is best to use a CPU worker node.
+The general rules are similar to the GPU nodes, as described above.

+To obtain a node for *building*, use:

+    export CURRENT_PROJECT=accelsim
+    salloc -A ${CURRENT_PROJECT} -N 1 --tasks-per-node=1 --cpus-per-task=20 --partition=cpu_gce --time=16:00:00
+    HOME=/work1/${CURRENT_PROJECT}/$(id -un) srun  -A ${CURRENT_PROJECT} --unbuffered --pty /bin/bash -l

+Remember that you can't usefully run MPI programs on this node.